Last updated on October 3, 2023.

 What causes Long COVID?

 Researchers are still learning more about how COVID-19 can lead to Long COVID in some people.
-Long COVID is more than one disease, so it can have multiple causes.
 In some cases, COVID-19 may damage a person’s cells.
 Sometimes, the immune system stays active after a person is no longer infected.
 In other cases, the COVID-19 virus can stay in a person’s body for a long time.

 Who is at risk for Long COVID?

-Anyone who gets COVID-19 might get Long COVID, even if they didn’t feel any symptoms during their initial infection.
+Anyone who gets COVID-19 might get Long COVID.
 However, some people may be at greater risk for Long COVID than others.
 People who may be at higher risk include:

-- People who never received a COVID-19 vaccine.
+• People who did not receive a COVID-19 vaccine.

-Getting vaccinated against COVID-19 lowers your risk of Long COVID.
-Staying up to date with COVID-19 vaccines makes it less likely that you will be infected or re-infected with COVID-19.
+Getting vaccinated against COVID-19 lowers the risk of Long COVID, including among children and adolescents.
+Some studies suggest that additional doses might lead to greater protection.
 Other precautions, like washing your hands, wearing a mask, and avoiding indoor crowds, can also help prevent COVID-19 infection.

 Diagnosis and treatment